-These authentic russet potato recipes are so good you won’t believe they come from potatoes!
+These genuine russet potato recipes are so delicious you’ll find it hard to believe they’re made from potatoes!

 Who doesn’t love potatoes?